Irish011/FanConnect/README.md

 On a perfect prediction the user gets 1 point as a reward, which they can check from their profile.

-And using this rewards there is various perks a user can get which will help in more user engagement.
+And using these rewards there are various perks a user can avail which will help in more user engagement.

 ## TECHNOLOGIES ##